bttmly/personal-site/_drafts/execution-context.md

 });
 ```
 This is an absolute trainwreck.
 I mean, it works.
 But it's an algorithmic disaster.
 First, we have to re-instantiate a Collection each time we call one of these methods.
 This is clearly less than optimal, but the constructor works in linear time, so, OK (sorta).
 Worse, and less apparent, is the `arguments` situation.
 The V8 engine can't optimize this method because of the way `arguments` is treated here.
 This is fixable, but, honestly, doens't this just kind of suck?

+Nearly all of the awesome Underscore methods can be reduced to

 In an ideal world, you'd simply extend `Array.prototype` in some way that